Want to Be a Keynote Speaker? Here’s How Conferences Really Work

 But what does it take to become a conference speaker?

-I was recently in Berlin, speaking at the Merchant Payment Ecosystem conference (or MPE, for short).
+I was recently speaking at the Merchant Payment Ecosystem (MPE) conference in Berlin.

-I can’t lie, this corporate speaking stuff is a great gig!
-You get to spend a few days in a luxurious setting, with food, drinks, awards dinners, and even an after party or two.
+I can’t lie, this corporate speaking stuff is a great gig.
+You get to spend a few days in a luxurious setting, with food, drinks, awards dinners, and after parties.

-But behind the polished presentations and enthusiastic applause lies a mix of preparation, strategy, and surprises.
+But behind the polished presentations and applause lies a mix of preparation, strategy, and surprises.

-If you aspire to become a keynote speaker at industry events, here’s an insider’s guide to how it all works – and how you can break into the circuit.
+If you aspire to become a keynote speaker at industry events, here’s an insider’s guide to how it works, and how you can break into the circuit.

 Preparation: The bedrock of a great keynote (with a twist)